ericleek03/ME405-Romi-Project/README.md

 | No-Load Speed | 150 RPM @ 4.5 V / 240 RPM @ 7.2 V |
 | Max Speed | 550 mm/s @ 4.5 V / 880 mm/s @ 7.2 V |

+These parameters were taken from the Romi and motor datasheets and are used directly in the kinematic model, encoder conversion factors, and velocity controller tuning.

 ---

 ## System Architecture